 Example: Place du Parvis Notre-Dame.

-On numerous occasions, the square does not take the name of the church and was named after an important Parisian figure: Place d’Estienne d’Orves (Sainte-Trinité church), Place Franz Liszt (Saint Vincent de Paul church), and Place Victor et Hélène Basch (Saint-Pierre de Montrouge).
+On numerous occasions, the square does not take the name of the church and was named after a crucial Parisian figure: Place d’Estienne d’Orves (Sainte-Trinité church), Place Franz Liszt (Saint Vincent de Paul church), and Place Victor et Hélène Basch (Saint-Pierre de Montrouge).

 Market squares